 Even as he moved into consulting, and government sales nothing really changed about the prospecting cycle.
 Prospecting is an important part of the sales cycle.
 It requires a distinct skill needed to generate leads which is not the same as, say, closing a deal.
 Searching for the right people, at the right company, with the right title is complicated and hard.

 Think about the emotional roller coaster of staying optimistic (up) and pushing through disappointment (Down).
 The less experienced the sales professional, the greater the chances of disappointment and even resentment becomes the norm.
 Struggling to get in front of decision makers to pitch your product puts sale professionals at risk of losing their job.

-Incidr -/in●sidər/ wants to connect every sales professional from around the world to help them become more effective and productive.
+Incidr -/in●sidər/ wants to make a difference to ensure better outcomes for the modern seller who struggles with sales prospecting.
 Our mission is to help sales professionals navigate organizations and land meetings with decision makers.